garrandall/popular-music-data/tracks/man-behind-the-music-queen-pen-teddy-riley.md

   ranking_list: Billboard Hot 100
   start_date: '1998-02-07'
 ---
-Artist: Queen Pen f/ Teddy Riley
-Album:  My Melody
-Song:   Man Behind the Music *

-* song is censored on the album itself; do not submit any more corrections

-Chorus: Teddy Riley

 This is how it should be done
 Cause this style, is identical to none
 How can I make you dance some more
 (T.R.)
 That's what I came here for

-Repeat Chorus

-	And nowwww... here's the magnificent...
-	funkyyyyyy momma!

-Verse One: Queen Pen

 Lyrical flows like WHAT
 The man behind the music'll make you JUMP